fractalide/fractalide/components/README.md

 ```

-The `{ subnet, contracts, components }:` arguments pass in a subnet buiding function called `subnet`, every other contract and every other component (or namespace of components).
+* The `{ subnet, contracts, components }:` arguments pass in a `subnet` building function called `subnet`, every other contract and every other component (or namespace of components).

-The subnet example is more simple, in this example the FBP flowscript code is actually in the text portion of one of the function arguments called `flowscript`.
-You already understand the `src` attribute, the new concept is the `flowscript` attribute.
+* The `src` attribute derives a subnet name based on location the subnet is in the directory hierarchy.
-Here we bring every  contract and component into the scope between the opening '' and closing '' double single quotes of the `flowscript` attribute, allowing us to construct flow based programming subnets.
+* The `flowscript` attribute defines where the `flowscript`, which is a [Flow-based programming](https://en.wikipedia.org/wiki/Flow-based_programming) language.
+Here the data flowing through a system is now a first class citizen that can be easily manipulated.
+It is here we bring in contracts, components and subnets we need into the scope between the opening '' and closing '' double single quotes of the `flowscript` attribute.
+The `with components; with contracts;` does this for us.

-The `${maths_boolean}:(boolean=true)' ->` bit of flowscript is a typed Initial Information Packet.

-The above attributes are being passed into the subnet function as function arguments.
-The subnet function assists us inthat each flowscript argument undergoes a compilation step resolving every name between a ``${...}`` into a `*.subnet` text file with absolute paths to other subnets or compiled components!
+* `Nix` assists us greatly, in that each component/subnet name, the stuff between the curly quotes ``${...}`` undergoes a compilation step resolving every name into a `/path/to/compiled/lib.subnet` text file.
-This approach is lazy and only referenced names will be compiled.
-So this could be the top level component of a many hundred deep hierarchy and the whole hierarchy will be compiled lazily.
+* This approach is lazy and only referenced names will be compiled.
+In other words this could be the top level component of a many hundred deep hierarchy and the only that hierarchy of referenced names will be compiled in a lazy fashion.

 This is what the output looks like:
 ```